luisrojas17/spring-boot-with-apache-kafka/products-producer-section-7/README.md

     docker start container_id

-To get container id you can run next command:
+To get container id you have to run next command:

     docker ps -a